-I asked him to draw me a horse right then and there, just so I could be sure.
+I asked him to draw me a horse right then and there so that I could be sure.

 The interrogation didn’t end there.
-I must have brought up the conversation again at least 100 times or more in casual conversations with Tom over the weeks that followed.
+I must have brought up the conversation again at least 100 times or more in casual conversations with Tom over the following weeks.

-I even introduced the idea to family and friends to see if they could visualize things in their mind.
-I would ask anyone willing to engage in the conversation, in a desperate attempt to piece together this giant mystery to me that is aphantasia.
+I introduced the idea to family and friends to see if they could visualize things in their mind.
+My mom, as it turns out, is a hyper-visualizer, and my dad is closer to the aphantasia side of the spectrum.
+I would ask anyone willing to engage in the conversation in a desperate attempt to piece together this giant mystery to me that is aphantasia.

 While my conscious brain was busy exploring how this was possible, my subconscious was busy developing a crush on Tom.

-Here’s my best attempt at articulating my discoveries and experiences so far.
-The lessons I’m about to share are entirely anecdotal and based on my own personal experiences.
+Here’s my best attempt at articulating my experiences dating an aphantasic.
+The lessons I will share are anecdotal and based on my own experiences.
 They are opinion-based and only somewhat informed by empirical evidence and conversations with other aphantasics.

 Tom lives in the present.

-This became blatantly obvious to me Winter 2016, when Tom asked me to go Christmas Tree shopping.
-It sounded a lot like a “date” to me and I wasn’t sure I was ready for that, but he managed to convince me.
-For context, this was months before we actually started dating.
+This became obvious in the Winter of 2016 when Tom asked me to go Christmas Tree shopping.
+It sounded a lot like a “date” to me, and I wasn’t sure I was ready for that, but he managed to convince me.
+For context, this was months before we started dating.

-Shopping for a Christmas Tree ended up being quite the ordeal.
+Shopping for a Christmas Tree was quite the ordeal.

 Did I mention it was quite the ordeal?

 By the time we got around to setting up my tree, it was already dinner time.
-Tom and I had spent nearly a full day together.
-We were halfway finished stringing lights when we realized we didn’t have enough.
+Tom and I had spent nearly a whole day together.
+We were halfway finished stringing the lights when we realized we didn’t have enough.
 So back to Home Depot we went!

 But…they were sold out.

-So we drove to another store, except they didn’t have the “warm” coloured LED lights only the blue ones.
-Returned home and replaced the warm lights with the blue ones.
+So we drove to another store, except they didn’t have the “warm” coloured LED lights, only the blue ones.
+I returned home and replaced the warm lights with blue ones.

-As I stood back to capture a mental picture, I remember thinking to myself in my inner voice: Something doesn’t look right.
+As I stood back to capture a mental picture, I remember thinking in my inner voice: Something doesn’t look right.

-But there was NO WAY I was going to tell Tom what I was thinking after we had JUST come from our third trip to the store.
-So I faked a smile and in a convincing tone responded:
+But there was NO WAY I would tell Tom what I thought after we had JUST come from our third trip to the store.
+So I faked a smile and, in a convincing tone, responded: